2KAbhishek/links/README.md

 Every link has the following properties:

 -   `name`: The name of the link
--   `description`: The description of the link
+-   `description`: Brief description about the link
--   `url`: The URL of the link
+-   `url`: The URL to open when clicked on the link
 -   `icon`: The icon of the link, fontawesome classes in use
--   `color`: The color of the link, hex code in use
+-   `color`: The color of the link icon, hex code in use

 ### Overriding URL Logic